of graduate employers say relevant experience is essential to getting a job with them

 Average Salary: £35,000

 Want to take your studies to the next level?
-Completing the BA (Hons) top-up degree will enable you to move onto our International Tourism Management MSc/PGDip course.
+Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as International Tourism Management MSc/PGDip, Hospitality with Tourism Management MSc/PGDip (Pathway A) or Global Meetings and Events Management MSc/PGDip.
+If you are interested in teaching, you could also progress onto our PGCE course.

 We are here to support your career goals every step of the way.